 Finally, after a month of struggling, something shifted as I was walking/running.
 I was in a rush to get home from a meeting, and I decided to try easy running.
 Walking and running were suddenly pain-free, and I could feel my foot working differently, pushing nicely off of the first metatarsal and big toe.

 I guess I’ll never know the origin of the rigidity in my left foot.
 At first I thought that, early in my running years, I had developed a pattern of limiting the pronation of my left foot as a means of avoiding the pain of a severe tendinitis of the peroneus tendon below my left ankle joint.
 But, as the foot was measured smaller than the other as far back as I can remember (buying soccer boots in the 7th grade was a problem), the condition obviously went back to well before my running days.

 Now, six months after the big shift, my foot feels great.
 For a couple of weeks, I had a little swelling around the insertion of the Achilles tendon, due to a foot that now pronates normally, putting a different angle of stress on the tendon.
-And, of course, once I started engaging the toe flexors (especially the flexor digitorum longus), I had really interesting pain and swelling along my medial tibias.
+And, of course, once I started engaging the toe flexors (especially the flexor digitorum longus), I had really interesting pain and swelling midway up my tibia and fibula.
 Fortunately, I could rollerski every other day during the period of adaptation, to avoid stressing the tendon and nearly atrophied muscles excessively.
 However, I needed to continue to run, rather than resting, to complete the adaptation.
 I believe that if I had stopped to let something heal, I would simply have healed back to the unnaturally protected and slightly rigid condition.